Kindness: the quality of being generous and caring.

 Another technique is the “sunlight visualization,” in which we imagine liquid sunlight streaming into the body.
 The benefit of this technique is that it makes us feel lighter and warmer and provides more spaciousness in the mind when meditating.

-Finally, there is the “skilful compassion visualization,” in which we place the happiness of others before our own.
+Finally, there is the “skillful compassion visualization,” in which we place the happiness of others before our own.
 We breathe in the difficulties of others, then we breathe out all the good stuff that we’ve experienced.
 In this exchange — in radiating kindness outward — we begin to foster a feeling of happiness in our own mind.

 Lessons from a 2013 study involving hot sauce.